Legality of incest: United States

 Laws regarding incest in the United States vary widely among jurisdictions regarding both the definition of the offense and penalties for its commission.
 The laws regarding incest in the United States article summarizes these laws for individual U.S. states and the District of Columbia.

 In the United States, the District of Columbia and every state and inhabited territory have some form of codified incest prohibition.
 In most states, sexual activity between a lineal ancestor and a lineal descendant (parent, grandparent with child or grandchild), siblings (brother-sister) and aunt-nephew, uncle-niece is penalized as incest.
 However, individual statutes vary widely.
 Rhode Island has repealed its criminal incest statute, and only criminalizes incestuous marriage.
-Ohio "targets only parental figures", and New Jersey does not apply any penalties when both parties are 12 years of age or older.
+Ohio "targets only parental figures", and New Jersey penalize it either as aggravated sexual assault when both parties are under 16 years of age, as sexual assault over 16 years of age but under 18, or as "sexual conduct which would impair or debauch the morals of the child" in the case of a parent or another adult having legal care of a child under 18 years of age.
 The most severe penalties for incest are in Massachusetts, Virginia, Texas and Oregon, which punish incest with up to 20 years in prison, Georgia where a penalty for incest is up to 30 years in prison, Wisconsin where the penalty for incest is up to 40 years in prison, and in the states of Colorado, Nevada, Montana, Idaho and Michigan where a penalty of up to life imprisonment for incest may be given.

 In some states, sex between first cousins is prohibited (see cousin marriage law in the United States by state for cousin sex, as well as cousin marriage, being outlawed in some states).
 Many states also apply incest laws to non-blood relations, including stepparents, stepsiblings, in-laws and people related through adoption.